 Strophanthus gratus is also known as Climbing Oleander.
-It is a climbing shrub a form of liana.
-Strophanthus gratus can grow up to 80ft or 25m with only a 10cm diameter stem.
+It is a climbing shrub, a form of liana.
+Strophanthus gratus grows up to 80ft or 25m with only a 10cm diameter stem.
 It is part of the Apocynaceae family of plants.
-It is a tropical plant and native to tropical Africa, Senegal, and Congo.
+It is a tropical plant.
+It is native to tropical Africa, Senegal, and Congo.

-The foliage is elliptic glossy green they can grow to about 20cm or 8in long.
+The foliage is elliptic.
+It is glossy green.
+The leaves can grow to about 20cm or 8in long.
 The petiole which is the leaf stem is purple.
-The flowers which are fragrant are purple-pink in the center and the corolla leaves are slightly pinkish.
+The flowers which are fragrant are purple-pink in the center.
+The corolla are slightly pinkish.
 It usually flowers in November and December in its native habitat.